LUNGevity/PriorityDashboard/README.md

 - The menu can be closed by clicking the X button or clicking outside the menu

 ### Arrow Navigation
-- Use the left and right arrows at the bottom of the screen to move between sections sequentially
+- Use the left and right arrows on the sides of the screen to move between sections sequentially
 - The arrows will show the name of the next/previous section
 - Navigation is disabled (arrows hidden) when at the first or last section